“I learned how to train hard and I think that’s ultimately what led to me being successful.”

 At first, Kristina’s goal-oriented approached served her very well.
 “Everything was about what team I wanted to make or how I wanted to place,” she says.
 “I would finish a race and I would wait until everyone else skated, and then I would look at the number beside my name and if it was within my goal range, I’d be happy.”

 When she finished fourth overall at the 2003 World All-Round Championships—making a huge leap from her 11th place finish the year before—she set her sights on coming in third in 2004.
-It was a logical goal to set; so far, Kristina’s efforts had resulted in a gradual but consistent climb in the rankings.
+It was a logical goal to set; to date, her efforts had resulted in a gradual but consistent climb in the rankings.
 Then the 2004 World All-Round Championships rolled around and she finished a disappointing 17th overall.

 “It threw my whole goal-setting system out of whack,” she says.
 “How could I go from 4th to 17th?”